itscturner/ansible/roles/users/README.md

 Users
 =====

-An Ansible role to configure users.
+An Ansible role to manage users.

 Role Variables
 --------------